wildal99/CampQuest/README.md

 - We will speak English at group meetings

 ### Masking Policy
-- Masking is not required for team members who are not ill, however team members may choose to wear a face mask if they choose to do so.
+- Masking is not required for team members who are not ill, however team members may wear a face mask if they choose to do so.